 The Act covers the areas of recruitment, including applications, tests and interviews, employment, including terms and conditions, training and promotion, and issues such as redundancy, dismissal and grievances.

 Employers must make ‘reasonable adjustments’ which may include adjustments to the recruitment process, adjusting working hours or providing equipment to enable an employee with disabilities to do the job.
-See the GOV.UK website for more information, including the Access to work scheme.
-Reasonable adjustments should also be made to the recruitment process if required, see MyPlus Students Club information on Requesting Adjustments.
+See the GOV.UK website for more information, including the Access to work scheme, and MyPlus Students Club information on Requesting Adjustments in the recruitment process.

 Some organisations run insight events and placements - these tend to be in areas such as the Civil Service, law and finance.